 Who is DaisyBrains for?
 If having a feminine feel is important to you, you don’t need a lot of instruction, and aren’t easily frustrated, this program could work for you.
 But like your friends have probably said about at least one of your old boyfriends, “You could do better.”
 Depending on your age and interests, I think one of the other programs would be a better choice.

 Is Brain Training Right for You?

-Now that you know more about these five technology-driven programs, which sounds the best to you?
+Now that you know more about these four technology-driven programs, which sounds the best to you?
 Visit that program’s website and sign up for its trial offer or play sample games.

 Play the games and note how you feel afterwards.
 You should feel mentally energized and refreshed.